MIDA

 x; !y; z; !'ok' //receive

-Task Type specifies the execution behaviour of an activity that can be either atomic, non atomic concurrent and non atomic non concurrent.
+Task Type specifies the execution behavior of an activity that can be either atomic, non-atomic concurrent and non-atomic non-concurrent.
 The first choice runs the activity in one time while non-concurrent divides the activity execution into two or more steps.
-The concurrent non atomic execution allows also to run the same activity more than once at the same time.
+The concurrent non-atomic execution allows also to run the same activity more than once at the same time.